-These are the most essential expenses to consider when relocating for a new job, but there are costs to consider as well.
-Health care, for example, is something to think about.
-You may be young and healthy but if you get sick or injured, you need to know how much a doctor visit would cost if you're waiting for your insurance to kick in or you haven't met your deductible year.
+These are the most essential expenses to consider when relocating, but there are also other costs to consider.
+Healthcare, for example, is something to think about.
+You may be young and healthy, but if you get sick or injured, you need to know how much a doctor visit would cost if you're waiting for your insurance to kick in, or you haven't met your deductible for the year.

 You need to consider carefully how your budget after a move may increase or decrease, and how your new income will accommodate your spending.
-If you're moving to an area with a higher cost of living, that may mean having to cut back on some of the non-essentials, like clothes shopping or lunches out.
+If you're moving to an area with a higher cost of living, that may mean having to cut back on some of your non-essentials.

 A tighter budget could also curtail how often you're able to travel back to your old hometown.
-That might matter to you if you're leaving family or close friends behind and you'd like to plan regular visits.
+That comes into play if you're leaving family or close friends behind, and you'd like to plan regular visits.

 Calculating Relocation Return on Investment

-If you're looking for a job and don't have an offer yet, evaluate what the job market is like.
+Evaluate what the job market is if you're looking for a job and don't have an offer yet.
 Moving to a city with a larger population doesn't necessarily guarantee that job openings will be plentiful.
-And even if they are, you might be up against stiff competition if hundreds or even thousands of other job seekers are relocating for the same reason.
+Even if they are, you might be up against stiff competition if hundreds or even thousands of other job seekers are relocating for the same reason.